 But that is not the end of the story!
-On the third day after Jesus died upon the cross, he rose again unto newness of life and has victoriously overcome sin, Satan, death.
-And one day, just as he already came once, he will come again to rule and to reign for all time!
+On the third day after Jesus died upon the cross, he rose again unto newness of life and has victoriously overcome the power of evil and death.

-The light of his kingdom is dawning.
+The light of Jesus's kingdom is dawning.
 The true light is already shining.
 And we are all called to be bearers of that light.